sinseman44/koolnova-BMS-Integration/README.md

 All serial fields are filled with default values defined by Koolnova.<br />
 Adapt the fields according to your own configuration.<br />

+> [!IMPORTANT]
+> The device name is important if you have multiple Koolnova controller to differentiate them and must be different for each instance of this integration.

 ![HA_rtu_config](png/HA_config_Koolnova_BMS1.png)

 > [!NOTE]